 MERLIN

 (1936) The Merlin was an early, odd-looking, cast-iron submini.
 It was made by the United Optical Instrument Company in England, and was one of the first attempts to make a viable small camera.
 But actually, there were several other subminis of the same period that had similar, odd film styles and body shapes.
-The Merlin came in three colors -- black, blue or green -- and produced 20x20mm images.
-The film was loaded into tiny cassettes that resemble 35mm cassettes (which didn't even exist at the time).
+The Merlin came in three colors -- black, blue, red or green -- and produced almost square images of about 18mm.
+The film was loaded into tiny metal spools, similar to the 17.5mm Hit-style cameras -- with paper-backing.
 The camera was tiny -- only two inches wide -- and very basic.
 It had a pop-up viewfinder, a single speed shutter and an f16 lens.
-There was a small "ruby" window on the back to read the film exposure number on the back of the paper-backed film.
+There is a tiny pop-up viewfinder on top and a small "ruby" window on the back to read the film exposure number on the back of the paper-backed film.
+The film was pulled onto the take-up reel using a small knob on the bottom.
+The reels are about 3/8" (22mm) tall -- slightly taller than Hit spools.
 The Merlin was also used as the "guts" of the Erac Pistol Camera.